ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 “How stable do you feel the global financial system currently is?”

-Total Unfiltered Base: 11,800 global affluent/HNWIs | Source: LuxuryOpinions®/Altiant
+Total Unfiltered Base: 12,171 global affluent/HNWIs | Source: LuxuryOpinions®/Altiant

 A variety of recent events have had a major impact upon consumer confidence in the global financial system.
 Covid-19, Brexit, the climate crisis, international conflicts and inflation have all had an influence, with many investors seeing their stocks fall as a result of greater financial uncertainties.
-From 37% pre-pandemic, the share of respondents who felt that the financial system was either very or somewhat stable plummeted to just 20% in Q2 2020.
+From 37% pre-pandemic, the share of respondents who felt that the financial system was either very or somewhat stable plummeted to a low of just 20% in Q2 2020.

 Stock Market Knowledge